-Sun StorEdge Component Manager provides monitoring and management of one or more StorEdge A5x00 subsystem and StorEdge T300 disk tray components that are managed by a host.
+Sun StorEdge Component Manager provides monitoring and management of one or more Sun StorEdge A5x00 subsystem and Sun StorEdge T300 disk tray components that are managed by a host.
 It provides a graphical user interface (GUI) to display the status and associated properties of FRUs (field replaceable units).

-Note - Sun StorEdge A5000, Sun StorEdge A5100, and Sun StorEdge A5200 subsystems are all referred to as "A5x00" within this document.
+Note - Sun StorEdge A5000, Sun StorEdge A5100, and Sun StorEdge A5200 subsystems are referred to collectively as "A5x00" within this document.

-The software also enables you to perform control directives on some of the FRUs (for example, powering down a disk on an StorEdge A5x00 subsystem).
-In addition, Sun StorEdge Component Manager constantly monitors the StorEdge A5x00 and StorEdge T300 component FRUs and provides alarm notification and remote reporting (via email, files, and system logging) upon detection of abnormal activities or conditions within a designated storage component.
-Sun StorEdge Component Manager facilitates the health monitoring of your StorEdge A5x00 and StorEdge T300 storage components while notifying you of potential hardware abnormalities.
+The software also enables you to perform control directives on some of the FRUs (for example, powering down a disk on an Sun StorEdge A5x00 subsystem).
+In addition, Sun StorEdge Component Manager constantly monitors the Sun StorEdge A5x00 and Sun StorEdge T300 component FRUs and provides alarm notification and remote reporting (via email, files, and system logging) upon detection of abnormal activities or conditions within a designated storage component.
+Sun StorEdge Component Manager facilitates the health monitoring of your Sun StorEdge A5x00 and Sun StorEdge T300 storage components while notifying you of potential hardware abnormalities.